 The Company adopted ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02") to recognize a right-of-use asset and a lease liability for all the leases with terms greater than twelve months.
 We elected the practical expedient to not recognize operating lease right-of-use assets and operating lease liabilities for lease agreements with terms less than 12 months.
 Operating lease right-of-use assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 As our leases do not provide a readily determinable implicit rates, we estimate our incremental borrowing rates to discount the lease payments based on information available at lease commencement.
-Our incremental borrowings rates are at a range from 0.35% to 7.22% per annum in the three months ended March 31, 2024 and December 31, 2023, which were used as the discount rates.
-At March 31, 2024 the weighted average remaining lease term is 1.97 years and weighted average discount rate is 4.36.
-The balances of operating lease right-of-use assets and operating lease liabilities as of March 31, 2024 were \$1,514,903 and \$1,548,903.
-The balances of operating lease right-of-use assets and states are \$1,407,372 and \$1,499,263, respectively.
+Our incremental borrowings rates are at a range from 0.35% to 7.2% in 2024 and 2023, which were used as the discount rates.
+The Company's weighted-average remaining lease term relating to its operating leases are 2.4 years, with a weighted-average discount rate of the 3.92%.
+The balances of operating lease right-of-use assets and operating lease liabilities as of June 30, 2024 were \$1,815,543 and \$1,880,185 respectively.
+The balances of operating lease right-of-use assets and operating lease liabilities as of December 31, 2023 were \$1,467,372 and \$1,499,263, respectively.

-The table below summarizes future payments due under these leases as of March 31, 2024.
+The table below summarizes future payments due under these leases as of June 30, 2024.